|

 logged in automatically as root).
 But if you for some

-unknown reason should need it it is: woofwoof
+unknown reason should need it it is woofwoof

-in PuppEX Jammy64.
-In PuppEX Trixie64 and PuppEX
+in PuppEX Noble64, PuppEX Jammy64 and PuppEX Slack64.

-Slack64 the password is root.
+In PuppEX Dev64 and Trixie64 the password is root.

 NOTES